IGME-202-2221/project-1-Nicksternick/README.md

     - Space

 ## You Additions
 _List out what you added to your game to make it different for you_

 Own additions:
 - Recusively spawning enemies from destroyed enemies, enemies will spawn two enemies on death.
-This will happen twice before just regularly despawning
+This will happen twice before just regularly despawning.
-- Multiple weapon types (Yet to be implemented)
-- Expandable wrapping script
+- Damage that increases exponentially when you are colliding with an enemy.
+- Added a main menu and highscore to the game.

 ## Sources

--   _List all project sources here –models, textures, sound clips, assets, etc._
--   _If an asset is from the Unity store, include a link to the page and the author’s name_
+- I did the art assets for the player, bullets and enemies.

 ## Known Issues
 Collision between PlayerBullets, Enemies and Player is working.
 There is an issue where if there is a bullet out of the screen, the player wont change color to indicate a collision from an enemy due to how the code is written, but the collision is still being detected if you look at the code

 ### Requirements not completed

 _If you did not complete a project requirement, notate that here_